Huangjiahui1/Motion-trajectory/README.md

 This section includes the code used for random forest modeling to identify significant associations between morphological features and locomotion performance.
 ﻿
 ## 3. GWAS and Haplotypes Analysis
-This folder contains the code used for Genome-Wide Association Study (GWAS) and haplotype analysis.
+This folder contains the code used for Genome-Wide Association Study (GWAS) manhattan map and haplotype analysis.
 ## 4. Mouse Behavior Experiments
 This section includes the code used for analyzing behavioral data from gene-edited mice experiments.